tradecloud/tradecloud-docs-api-v2/forecast/slimstock.md

 A forecast cannot be updated.
 Issued forecasts will always be appended to the existing set of forecasts.
 {% endhint %}

-{% hint style="warning" %}
-The forecast module is under development.
-The API and documentation may change.
-{% endhint %}

 {% api-method method="post" host="https://api.accp.tradecloud1.com/v2" path="/api-connector/forecast/slimstock" %}
 {% api-method-summary %}
 Send new Slimstock forecast by buyer